 The country’s prosperity and well-being are linked to the strength of its resource economy, and also its natural environment.
 Climate change initiatives should take into consideration the economic importance of sectors such as energy (oil and natural gas), agriculture, fisheries, water resources, forestry, and mineral resources.

-The Canadian climate is usually characterized by a cold winter and a cool/moderate and a humid summer with a long day.
-The climate and temperatures may vary greatly depending on the region.
+The Canadian climate is usually characterized by a cold winter and a calm/moderate and a humid summer with a long day.
+The weather and temperatures may vary greatly depending on the region.

 Usually, Canadians enjoy four types of seasons, particularly in the more populated regions along the US border.
 The summer temperature during daytime can rise to 35°C and even higher, whereas during winter, -25°C is not uncommon in winter.
 You can experience moderate temperatures during the Spring and Fall.

 Summers can be hot and dry in the prairie region, a bit humid in central Canada, and a little milder near the coasts.
 Spring is usually pleasant across the country.
-Autumns are often crisp and cool but also brightened by rich orange and red leaves on trees.
+Autumns are often crisp and fresh but also brightened by vibrant orange and red leaves on trees.

 Winters are generally characterized as cold with periods of snow.
 The southern part of Alberta enjoys the occasional “Chinook,” a warm, dry wind from the Rocky Mountains that storms through and melts the snow.
 Winters are usually mild and wet on the west coast, in cities such as Vancouver and Victoria.